sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/mac.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+mac.hpp
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The mac.hpp file collects the definition of the multiply operation used in the matrix-vector block, as well as the used multiplication

-.. doxygenfile:: activations.hpp
+.. doxygenfile:: mac.hpp